 Risata Wines and their 12 days of Christmas marketing idea

 Risata Wines is a luxury beverage company, importing premium wine from Italian vineyards to the United States.
 Since 2006, the brand has grown to be the most popular Moscato d’Asti on the market.
 It appeals to customers as an accessible, affordable brand that adds a touch of luxury and joy to any occasion.
 Even the name “Risata” means “laughter” in Italian!

 In 2017, Risata Wines decided to celebrate the 12 days of Christmas on Facebook, where they have a strong community of almost 200,000 followers.
 They used a simple Facebook comments contest – followers just had to answer a question to take part.

 Risata Wines’ target market is principally women who appreciate good value and the little luxuries in life.
 So they chose a series of prizes that would appeal to their customers’ tastes.

 They used gift cards as an easy, versatile way to share prizes over the internet.
 And they teamed up with foodie, fashion and beauty brands, such as Target, Lush, and Hello Fresh.

-As the contest progressed, Risata Wines expanded their marketing objectives.
-With the Facebook contests, they increased engagement and learnt more about customers’ opinions and lifestyles.
+As the contest progressed, Risata Wines expanded its marketing objectives.
+With Facebook contests, they increased engagement and learnt more about customers’ opinions and lifestyles.
 Next, they ran a giveaway with registration form to collect followers’ email addresses and contact details, adding more value to their leads.